wcharczuk/go-chart/README.md

 ![](https://raw.githubusercontent.com/wcharczuk/go-chart/master/_images/pie_chart.png)

-The code for this chart can be found in `_examples/pie_chart/main.go`.
+The code for this chart can be found in `examples/pie_chart/main.go`.

 Stacked Bar:

 ![](https://raw.githubusercontent.com/wcharczuk/go-chart/master/_images/stacked_bar.png)

-The code for this chart can be found in `_examples/stacked_bar/main.go`.
+The code for this chart can be found in `examples/stacked_bar/main.go`.

 # Code Examples

-Actual chart configurations and examples can be found in the `./_examples/` directory.
-They are web servers, so start them with `go run main.go` then access `http://localhost:8080` to see the output.
+Actual chart configurations and examples can be found in the `./examples/` directory.
+They are simple CLI programs that write to `output.png` (they are also updated with `go generate`.

 # Usage